glitchgirl/notes/AWS/certifieddevelopernote.md

  - Pass through doesn't terminate instances/connections so it doesn't reduce load.
  - cloudformation reference = !ref
  - access key id / secret key only used by AWS CLI, other services use commands like get-login
+  - members will be able to see the organixation trail but cannot modify or delete it
+  - auto scaling cannot add a volume to an existin ginstance if the existing volume is approaching capacity
+  - SWF ensures the task is assigned only once while sqs may deliver the message multiple times

   Youtube video Review notes Video 1 : https://www.youtube.com/watch?v=RrKRN9zRBWs